Google Search Prefixes or Query Options

 nutrition: or calorie: | Shows health facts with nutrition amount and calorie count. |

-My Favorite on is define prefix which instantly gives meaning of any word.
-And since Google has abandon its dictionary service, this becomes quite handy.
-Tell us in your comments which one of them is your favorite?
+My Favorite one is define prefix which instantly gives meaning to any word.
+And since Google has abandoned its dictionary service, this becomes quite handy.
+Tell us in your comments which one of them is your favorite.

 Related: Gmail Search Operators